 Campus Police Sergeant

 - Patrol campus properties throughout the shift.
-Promote public and campus safety in those patrol areas consistent with the concepts of community policing, and department and PC policy, state, local and federal laws.
-Interact with faculty, university students and citizens who may visit the university.
-Primary mode of patrol is vehicle patrol, but also includes foot patrol.
+Promote public and campus safety in those patrol areas consistent with the concepts of community policing and, department and PC policy, state, local and federal laws.
+Interact with faculty, university students, and citizens who may visit the university.
+The primary mode of patrol is vehicle patrol but also includes foot patrol.

 - May be required to stand for extended periods of time when assigned to fixed posts or required to walk for extended periods of time if assigned to a walking post.

-- Enforce traffic laws and issues warnings or citations to violators.
+- Enforce traffic laws and issue warnings or citations to violators.